Ustad Hotel: Plot

-Abdul Razaq and Fareeda, a Muslim couple in Kerala, are expecting their first child.
-Razaq wants the child to be a boy and wants to name the child Faizal and call him Faizi.
+Abdul Razak and Fareeda, a Muslim couple in Kerala, are expecting their first child.
+Razak wants the child to be a boy and wants to name the child Faizal and call him Faizi.
 To his disappointment, the child is a girl.
-Fareeda gives birth to three more girls, which irritates Abdul Razaq, who migrates to Dubai.
-Finally, Fareeda gives birth to a boy but, because of her many deliveries, Fareeda becomes ill and dies.
-Abdul Razaq takes his five children to Dubai.
+Over the years, Fareeda gives birth to three more girls, which irritates Abdul Razak, who migrates to Dubai.
+Finally, Fareeda gives birth to a boy but, due to her continuous deliveries, Fareeda becomes ill and dies.
+Abdul Razak takes his five children to Dubai.
 Faizi is looked after by his four sisters whom he affectionately calls "Ithathas & Company" (Sisters and Company).

 As Faizi grows up, his sisters get married one by one and his father marries for a second time.
 Faizi hopes to be a chef, much against his father's aspirations.
 Faizi goes to Switzerland to study hotel management at the University of Lausanne.
-When he returns with much fanfare after the course, it is revealed that he has secretly studied to become a chef and not hotel management.
-This shatters Razaq's dream of opening a five-star hotel in his hometown (Kozhikode) and costs Faizi a marriage proposal from a wealthy family.
-Razaq had wanted Faizi to marry a close friend and business tycoon's daughter Shahana.
+When he returns to Kerala with much fanfare after the course, his father arranges his marriage with Shahana, an interior designer and Abdul Razak's close friend's daughter.
+Faizi secretly reveals to her that he studied to become a chef and not hotel management.
+Angered by this, Shahana's family cancels the wedding and Abdul Razak is humiliated.

-Angered by the humiliation, Razaq virtually disowns Faizi and takes custody of his passport and credit cards so that Faizi cannot go to London, where he has a job as a sous chef at The Ivy restaurant.
+Angered by the humiliation, Razak takes custody of Faizi's passport and credit cards so that Faizi cannot go to London, where he has received a job offer as a sous chef at The Ivy restaurant.
 In anger, Faizi travels to Kozhikode to join his grandfather Kareem who is affectionately called "Kareem Ikka" locally.
 Kareem has been managing Ustad Hotel (named by local people since Ustad means master in Malayalam) for the last 35 years.

 Faizi is in Kozhikode longer than he had anticipated.
 During his stay with his grandfather, Faizi gets involved in the daily activities of Ustad Hotel.
-He strikes friendships with the members of the band "Kallumakkayees" (mussels).
-During a gig, the band invites Faizi and he notices that the lead singer of the band is Shahana, who is pursuing singing secretly.
-The gig becomes a hit, and in the end, Faizi asks Shahana if she needs a ride, though initially, reluctant to go with him she agrees as she needs to get home before her family realizes.
-Shahana bonds with Faizi and tells him that "today is the last day of my freedom" as she is getting engaged.
+He strikes friendships with the members of the band "Kallumakkayas" (mussels) as well as with the employees at the hotel.
+Kareem Ikka later gets him a job at the nearby "Beach Bay" restaurant.
+The band invite Faizi to a gig and he notices that the lead singer of the band is Shahana, who is secretly pursuing singing.
+The gig becomes a hit, and though initially hesitant at meeting each other, when Shahana needs a ride back home, Faizi agrees to drop her.
+They bond while travelling and she tells him that "today is the last day of my freedom" as she is getting engaged the next day and her conservative family will not allow her dreams.
+Later, he meets Shahana and her fiance Mehroof in Beach Bay where Mehroof insults him.
+Shahana later breaks up with Mehroof and tells Faizi she made a mistake in rejecting him earlier.